ryandreas/odin-recipes/README.md

 Learning to setup README file

-I am learning how to setup my github prifile and make commit messages.
+I am learning how to setup my github profile and make commit messages.